AgileRL/AgileRL/docs/get_started/index.rst

         'h_size': [32, 32], # Actor hidden size
     }

-First, use ``utils.initialPopulation()`` to create a list of agents - our population that will evolve and mutate to the optimal hyperparameters.
+First, use ``utils.utils.initialPopulation()`` to create a list of agents - our population that will evolve and mutate to the optimal hyperparameters.

 .. code-block:: python

-    from agilerl.utils import makeVectEnvs, initialPopulation
+    from agilerl.utils.utils import makeVectEnvs, initialPopulation
     import torch

     device = torch.device("cuda" if torch.cuda.is_available() else "cpu")